haoran9/hotel_reviews/README.md

-# hotel_reviews

-Your specific team is embedded in the CX (customer experience) division.
-Each day you receive hundreds of reviews of your 10 hotels from your customers.
+# Hotel_reviews_sentiment analysis by NLP

+Hotel reviews can be used to automatically understand if some users are positive or negative and why.
+This project collectd hundreds of reviews from 10 hotels.
 Each review consists of a free-form text review and a report of "happy" or "not happy".
-A product manager on your team wants to understand each hotel's performance at a more granular level; they want to build a product to identify topics within reviews.
-All of your reviews are unlabeled, and it's infeasible to label them by hand.

-1. Design and execute a method to identify topics within the reviews.
-2. For each topic, find a robust means of assigning a score to each hotel in that topic.
-3. For each of the ten hotels, what specific-to-that-hotel recommendations would you make to their general managers?
-4. Engineering Challenge: How would you design this system to update over time?
-How would you persist topics from one timestep/update to another?
-How would you design your scores so they can meaningfully understand when they’re doing better?
+# Data clearning

+# Model training

+# Model results